nivit/goodvibes/README.md

   - Notifications
   - Console output

-For the command-line freaks, Overcooked can be launched without the UI.
+For the command-line freaks, Goodvibes can be launched without the UI.

 Compiling
 ---------

-Overcooked uses the `autotools` as a build system.
+Goodvibes uses the `autotools` as a build system.
 The procedure to compile is the usual one:

 	./autogen.sh